-AB 1197 requires that the site be located in "either a mixed-use or nonresidential zone permitting multifamily uses or infill site...."
+PRC Section 21080.27 requires that the site be located in "either a mixed-use or nonresidential zone permitting multifamily uses or infill site...."
 (PRC § 21080.27(a)(2).)

-The Project site lot is zoned C4(CW)-U/4.5 and R5(CW)-U/4.5 which are mixed-use zones that allow for multifamily residential uses, and thus the Project's location qualifies for the exemption.
-In addition, the Project is qualified as an infill site location because the site has been developed with, and at least 75% of the perimeter of the site is surrounded by qualified urban uses.
-The site is a former commercial hotel use, which qualifies as infill.
-Also, there are commercial uses to the north and residential uses to the east, south, and west of the site, and therefore, the Project site is surrounded by qualified urban uses and is considered a qualified location under AB 1197.
-(City of Los Angeles Department of City Planning, 2023)
+The Project site is C2-2D-CPIO, which is a mixed-use zone that allows multifamily uses; thus, the Project's location qualifies for the exemption.
+In addition, the site also qualifies as an infill site location because the site is developed with, and at least 75 percent of the perimeter of the site is developed with qualified urban uses.
+As indicated above, commercial uses are located to the north, east, and south of the site and residential uses are located to the west of the site.
+(City of Los Angeles Department of City Planning, 2023).

-5. The Project Involves Qualified Funding Under AB 1197
+5. The Project Involves Qualified Funding Under PRC Section 21080.27